-The nominees for our Board of Directors are: Thomas H. Barr, James W. Bradford, Sandra B. Cochran, Meg G. Crofton, Richard J. Dobkin, Norman E. Johnson, William W. McCarten, Coleman H. Peterson and Andrea M. Weiss.
+The nominees for our Board of Directors are: Thomas H. Barr, Carl T. Berquist, Sandra B. Cochran, Meg G. Crofton, Gilbert R. Dávila, William W. McCarten, Coleman H. Peterson, Gisel Ruiz, Darryl L. ("Chip") Wade and Andrea M. Weiss.
 Ms. Cochran, our President and Chief Executive Officer, is the only nominee who holds a management position with the Company.
-All other nominees have been determined to be independent under Nasdaq's listing standards and our Corporate Governance Guidelines.
-If elected, each nominee would hold office until the 2019 Annual Meeting of Shareholders and until his or her successor is duly elected and qualified.
+All other nominees have been determined to be independent under the Nasdaq Stock Market Rules and our Corporate Governance Guidelines.
+If elected, each nominee would hold office until the 2022 Annual Meeting of Shareholders and until his or her successor is duly elected and qualified.
 If a director nominee becomes unwilling or unable to serve, proxies may be voted for a substitute nominee designated by our Board of Directors.
 Each of the nominees has consented to being named in this proxy statement and has agreed to serve, if elected.
 There are no family relationships between any of the nominees or executive officers.

-Thomas H. Barr, age 50, first became one of our directors in May 2012.
+Thomas H. Barr, age 53, first became one of our directors in May 2012.
 Since February 2016, Mr. Barr has served as President of Sono Bello, a leader in elective cosmetic surgery, with over 50 locations nationwide.
-From January 2013 to July 2015, Mr. Barr served as an executive of Hailo Network, a privately owned London-based company that develops mobile applications for acquiring taxicab services.
+From January 2013 to July 2015, Mr. Barr served as an executive of Hailo Network Ltd., a privately owned London-based company that developed mobile applications for acquiring taxicab services.
 Mr. Barr's roles with Hailo Network included serving as CEO and Global President, Co-CEO and Global President, Global Chief Operating Officer, Chief Operating Officer of Hailo Network USA and board member of Hailo Network.
 From 2005 to 2013, Mr. Barr served as Vice President at Starbucks Corporation (Nasdaq: SBUX) ("Starbucks") and was a member of the Starbucks marketing and products team since 2000 with responsibility for Starbucks' U.S. retail coffee business.
 During his approximately 12-year career with Starbucks, Mr. Barr led North American Marketing, U.S. Product Management and U.S. Food categories in senior executive roles, most recently as Vice President, Global Coffee.
-Since May 2015, Mr. Barr has served as a board member of Sheetz, Inc., a privately owned company that operates over 500 convenience store locations throughout the mid-Atlantic region of the United States, and serves as an advisor on several early-stage start-up companies, including Mill Hill Capital.
+Since May 2015, Mr. Barr has served as a board member of Sheetz, Inc., a privately owned company that operates over 500 convenience store locations throughout the mid-Atlantic region of the United States, and serves as an advisor on several early-stage start-up companies, including Bellwether Coffee and Mill Hill Capital.

-- Leadership Experience-currently President, Sono Bello LLC; former CEO and Global President, Hailo Network, and former President and Chief Operating Officer of Hailo Network USA; former Vice President, Global Coffee, at Starbucks; served in senior roles for Starbucks' North American Marketing, U.S. Product Management, and U.S. Food categories. - Industry Experience-significant knowledge in our industry as a former senior officer of Starbucks and current board member of Sheetz, Inc., particularly in the areas of product and menu management, pricing decision-making and innovation of a company that successfully combined both coffee and retail shops under the same roof; multiunit management experience in his role as President of Sono-Bello LLC.
+- Leadership Experience currently President, Sono Bello LLC; former CEO and Global President, Hailo Network, and former President and Chief Operating Officer of Hailo Network USA; former Vice President, Global Coffee, at Starbucks; served in senior roles for Starbucks' North American Marketing, U.S. Product Management, and U.S. Food categories. - Industry Experience significant knowledge in our industry as a former senior officer of Starbucks and current board member of Sheetz, Inc., particularly in the areas of product and menu management, pricing decision-making and innovation of a company that successfully combined both coffee and retail shops under the same roof; multi-unit management experience in his role as President of Sono-Bello LLC.